pusher/pusher-websocket-java/README.md

 ## Installation

-You can get the library in three ways.
+The compiled library is available in two ways:

 ### Maven

-As of version 0.2.0, pusher-java-client is available in Maven Central:
+The pusher-java-client is available in Maven Central:

     <dependency>
       <groupId>com.pusher</groupId>